Wagashi: 4 Types of “Youkan” Sweets

 The difference in texture between Neri Youkan and Mizu Youkan is similar to the relation between firm tofu and soft tofu.

-We Japanese tend to often eat Mizu Youkan during hot summer months since the jelly dessert has a cool appearance and refreshing taste.
+We Japanese often eat Mizu Youkan during the hot summer months, for the jelly dessert has a fresh appearance and refreshing taste.

 Mushi Youkan (蒸し羊羹)

-Mushi Youkan is a Youkan without using Kanten agar.
-This type is made from Azuki red bean paste that has been mixed with wheat or kudzu (arrowroot) flour and steamed.
+Mushi Youkan is a steamed Youkan variety and doesn’t use Kanten.
+This one consists of Azuki red bean paste mixed with wheat or kudzu flour.

 Decchi Youkan (丁稚羊羹)

-Eaten around the Kinki region of western Japan, Decchi Youkan is the frugal version of Youkan.
-This type is made with fewer Azuki red beans and less sugar than other types of Youkan.
+Eaten around the Kinki region of West Japan, Decchi Youkan is the frugal version of Youkan made with fewer Azuki red beans and less sugar than regular types of Youkan.

 (Reference Page: Wikipedia 羊羹 )